sethmerck/Car_Data/README.md

 ## Results:

 I found quite a few reasonably valued cars in my area that I'm interested in.
 I also found which makes were most widely resold in the state (Honda, Chevrolet, Nissan, Ford, Toyota).
+The next few weeks will be spent discovering any new insights to be found in my datasets.